MX Record Lookup

 Reliably trusted by thousands of sysadmins, DevOps engineers, and network professionals daily for pinpoint diagnostic accuracy.

 The MX (Mail Exchanger) record is the most critical DNS configuration for email delivery.
-Our MX lookup tool queries authoritative nameservers to identify your primary and backup mail servers, their priority levels, and their current IP assignments.
-Essential for debugging email bouncing, verifying new email host migrations, and auditing mail routing security.
+I use this MX lookup tool daily to debug email bouncing and verify host migrations for enterprise clients.
+By querying authoritative nameservers, we identify your primary and backup mail servers, priority levels, and IP assignments, helping you secure your email infrastructure against spoofing and spam traps.

 Verify Mail Routing